swarnakarm/AconexCodingChallenge/1800-FLOWER/ReadMe.txt

 3. Providing Access
 	chmod 777 run.sh
-	Note: In Windows Admin needs to provide the access to user.
+	Note: In Windows, user needs to have access for execution.

 4. Running the Application:
 	For Linux or Mac-